There's a whole sea of essential oils out there to choose from...

 Nevertheless, the popularity of these oils directly derives from their restorative effects, and many have been studied explicitly for their common purposes.

-Feel free to play around with whatever essential oils you feel suit your needs and scent preferences, and don't be afraid to experiment with blending different oils together to find a remedy that suits you best.
+Feel free to play around with whatever essential oils you feel suit your needs and scent preferences, and don't be afraid to experiment with essential oil blends to find a remedy that targets all your wellness needs.

 If you're unsure about where to start, why not try out one of our bespoke essential oil gift sets?
 Ranging from our starting 5 sets to our expansive 32 collection set, these oils are curated specifically for any and all of your aromatherapy needs.